 - Say “n” if you are working on a remote or headless machine

-- You may have to choose a Google account, and then you will get two messages if you want to “Grant rclone permission?”.
-I allowed the first request to “view” but denied the second to view & manage”.
-You will then get a code, go back to your Terminal window and paste the verification code there.
+- A browser window will open and you may have to choose a Google account, and then you will get two messages if you want to “Grant rclone permission?”.
+You will then get a code, go back to your Raspberry Pi Terminal window and paste the verification code there.

 - Confirm the last step with “y,” and you will see your new remote connection.
 Enter “q” to quit.